gd17/gluedfs/README.md

 - in a terminal shell execute (pwd same as testdir) : **python gluedfs2_6.py testdir/ mnt_test/**
 - leave terminal open
 - start using tagging and enjoy **GLUEDFS**

+# Other info
+- I wrote this because I was bored to search files in filesystem, I wanted to keep order but not change years of organization.
+Don't bother if you do something wrong in tags or query dir you can delete files and dir in root_dir that's a trasparent copy of your-mounted-dir, in tag dir you can only tag, untag items nothing else.
+ - You can only tag files in root_dir not across filesystem.
+You'll find same name resolved by symlink.
+- I wrote it to have some-kind-file-organization transparent to apps but accessible from every app.
+You can easily export your tags or queries to other filesytems by copying them.
+ - Some filebrowsers expect something in changing filesystems to optimize their view, simply refresh window if something is not as you expected.